logar16/LunarLander/README.md

 At the time I used Keras (and Python 2.7), but I have since grown more fond of PyTorch (and Python 3), so this is essentially a port of that project.
 I made several improvements in how the exploration is done and how the results are recorded.
 I also noticed a big speedup in processing as it seems PyTorch is much better at parallel processing than Keras was.

+See [a video](https://github.com/logar16/LunarLander/blob/master/figures/Flight%20Demonstration.mp4) of a simple, randomly picked agent configuration trained for 1600 episodes and flying pretty decently.

+Note that the agent is only given 8 inputs (floating point numbers) and has 4 actions it can take.
+The fact that it can identify where it is and how to land itself is pretty impressive.
+If I was given the same inputs, I would struggle to learn how to fly in so short a time (<10 minutes).

 ## Installation
 You should be able to install all the dependencies by (creating a virtual environment)